-How to make Vegan Pumpkin Muffins:
+How to make Vegan Pumpkin Muffins

-Step One – Dry Ingredients
+Step One – Mix the dry ingredients

 Whisk together all your dry ingredients in a bowl.
-That’s your flour, baking soda, salt and spices.
+That’s your flour, baking soda, salt, and spices.

 In a separate bowl (or liquid measuring cup) mix together your wet ingredients.
 That’s pumpkin purée, sugars, apple sauce, coconut oil, and vanilla extract.

-Step Three: Mix Together
+Step Three: Combine